Request a Callback

 How much compensation could I claim for negligent eyelid surgery?

-As a rough guide, compensation for your physical and psychological injuries could amount to up to circa £50,000 or more and, in addition, you could recover your financial losses including the costs of any corrective surgery or therapy and loss of earnings.
+As a rough guide, compensation for your physical and psychological injuries could amount to circa £50,000 or more.
+In addition, you could recover your financial losses including the costs of any corrective surgery or therapy and loss of earnings.

 Can I claim compensation for both physical and psychological damages related to eyelid surgery?